rohansachdeva1990/javascript-experiments/tooling/README.md

   - babel-preset-env
     - Plugins for every new JS plugin starting from ES6

-- Should be present as development dependencies
+- Should be present as development dependencies, not a part of production code

 ## Webpack